 The reality is people look for optimism in their leaders.
 Now it’s a double-edged sword.
-Have you ever been in a meeting with a CEO who is excessively optimistic and is so optimistic that they have lost people’s confidence because they don’t believe what they are selling?
+Have you ever been in a meeting with a CEO who is excessively optimistic and so optimistic that they have lost people’s confidence because they don’t believe what they are selling?

 I said, look, John, you and I both see the same situation we’re going to get to work.
 We may get the same outcome, but I’m optimistic and you’re pessimistic and I’m going to have a lot more fun along the way.
 So you might as well be an optimist.

 The big thing is people really are looking for you to provide that positive energy in the organization.
 And if you’re not optimistic about the future, it’s really almost impossible to do so just to the extent needed, but, fake it till you make it.
 It doesn’t mean everything’s going turn out the way we want, but we’re all going to survive and we’re going to be fine.
 Occasionally, everybody has a down day and that just makes you human.
-The organization is looking to you to set the pace and the energy in the organization, if you’re not feeling optimistic, find a way to be a positive.
+The organization is looking to you to set the pace and the energy in the organization, if you’re not feeling optimistic, find a way to be positive.

 Optimistic leaders are better able to help their organizations respond and adapt to changing circumstances, especially where the need for change was imposed from outside.
 They tend to identify causes of success and failure more accurately, and correctly assign responsibility for both.
-So, optimism enhances problem solving, decision making and action taking, creating a constructive strategy to get out of difficulty and deliver business recovery.
+So, optimism enhances problem-solving, decision making, and action-taking, creating a constructive strategy to get out of difficulty and deliver business recovery.

 The great UCLA basketball coach John Wooden said,